09.03.2026

 The event will be held in English

-In Italy, the safety of built heritage in relation to seismic damage has been studied extensively over the past fifty years, supported by a strong awareness of the historical and cultural significance of architectural assets.
+Claudio Chesi investigates how, in Italy, the safety of built heritage in relation to seismic damage has been studied extensively over the past fifty years, supported by a strong awareness of the historical and cultural significance of architectural assets.
 The recurrence of earthquakes has led to the development of a well defined regulatory framework and effective procedures for seismic assessment and risk reduction.

 Switzerland, characterised by low to moderate seismicity, faces a different challenge.
 Because damaging earthquakes are relatively infrequent, seismic risk is often underestimated and traditional construction practices, particularly in heritage masonry buildings, usually lack earthquake resistant features.
-The Swiss approach, based on experimental research, advanced numerical simulations, and the national code for the assessment of existing structures, follows the principle of proportionality, calibrating interventions according to individual and collective risk while balancing safety and economic feasibility.
+The Swiss approach, by Katrin Beyer, is based on experimental research, advanced numerical simulations, and the national code for the assessment of existing structures, follows the principle of proportionality, calibrating interventions according to individual and collective risk while balancing safety and economic feasibility.

 PRACTICAL INFORMATION